benningtonparkhoa/benningtonparkhoa.github.io/events.md

 Each year in January, Bennington Park holds an annual members meeting.

-Bennington Park 2021 Annual Members Meeting

-January 20, 2021

-6:30 pm – 8:00 pm

-(tentative) Northminster Presbyterian Church -Room 304, 10720 N Knoxville Ave, Peoria
+Date, Time, and Location for meeting in Januray 2022 will be finalized soon - details to follow!

 ## Quarterly Board Meetings

 The Board of Trustees holds meetings quarterly.
 Let us know if you plan to attend and if there is something you would like included on the agenda.

-The tentative meeting schedule for remaining 2021 meetings is July 21st and October 20th.
+The tentative meeting schedule for remaining 2021 meetings is October 20th.

 Please note that dates regularly change to accomodate Trustee schedules.
 If you would like to attend a Board meeting, be sure to check with one of the Trustees to confirm the date.